Who Qualifies as a First-Time Home Buyer? | Programs 2025

 If you’re a single parent re-entering the workforce after going through a divorce, you may wonder about your eligibility as a first-time buyer.
 The good news is that even if you previously owned a home with a former spouse, you may still meet most first-time home buyer qualifications.
 This can be true even if your name is on the deed or mortgage.

-Similarly, if you’ve stepped away from your career to provide unpaid care to a family member, your journey towards buying a home is not out of reach.
+Similarly, if you’ve stepped away from your career to provide unpaid care to a family member, your journey toward buying a home is not out of reach.
 There are opportunities designed to support you in meeting the qualifications for a first-time home buyer.

 Investment property owners